VeePN Blog VeePN Blog

 How to test VPN connection speed

-So, here’s a thing — your VPN often provides different speeds when you’re connected to servers in different locations.
+So, here’s a thing — your VPN often provides different Internet speeds when you’re connected to servers in different locations.
 Once again, the closer the server is to your real location, the faster your connection is going to be.
-You can run quick speed tests when connected to different servers to see which one works better for you.
+You can run a quick VPN speed test when connected to different servers to see which one works better for you.
 Here’s how you can do it with Ookla speed test:

 You’ll most likely get worse results connecting to servers in geographically distant countries.
 Still, a top VPN provider won’t slow your internet connection down significantly — this way, you’ll enjoy high-quality encryption without your internet speed suffering much.